nomic-io/nomic/README.md

 Nomic Bitcoin Bridge

-## Bitcoin Upgrade
+## Testnet Interchain Upgrade

-This release adds mainnet Bitcoin to the Nomic Stakenet.
-Users can now deposit Bitcoin to receive NBTC tokens, transfer them, and withdraw them back to the Bitcoin blockchain.

-Expect rapid improvements in the coming months, including the activation of IBC and transfers of the NOM token.
+This testnet upgrade adds preliminary IBC support.

 ## Upgrading existing nodes

-If you're upgrading your existing Nomic node:
+If you're upgrading your existing testnet node:

 1. Rebuild from this branch with: